Table of Contents

 Lost Wages And Loss Of Future Earning Capacity

 Severe injuries from pedestrian accidents can cause victims to lose their income.
-If they miss work, they can receive compensation for lost wages.
+If they miss work, they can pursue compensation for lost wages.
 For example, the average 2023 U.S. wage is $66,621.80.
 A three-month absence costs about $16,665.45 in lost wages.
 Some factors, like multiple jobs or side businesses, can affect this amount.

 Victims with permanent disabilities can seek compensation for loss of future earning capacity.
 This considers pre-accident income, potential career growth, and expected work-life expectancy.